Principal Investigator is a university employee who has a Full-Time position that includes:

 - From 90 days to 120 days

-- Deadline extension are ONLY for the PRIME recipient, NOT the subrecipient
+- Deadline extensions are ONLY for the PRIME recipient, NOT the subrecipient

 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal